projectCraftsman/opensslCertificateAuthority/readme.md

 If you created your Root and Intermediate key and certificate pairs on an offline system, copy the `intermediate` directory structure from your offline system to a secure, encrypted, online system.
 Be sure to retain file permissions and attributes.

-Generate a Server key and set appropriate file permissions.
+Generate a User key and set appropriate file permissions.
 Depending on your requirements consider including the `-aes256` option, to passphrase protect your Server key.

 ```
 openssl genrsa -out intermediate/private/www.example.com.key.pem 2048